-In this article, I will discuss the two investment platforms you can use to build your own mutual fund portfolio in 2021.
+In this article, I will discuss the best investment platform you can use to build your own mutual fund portfolio in 2021 (this is NOT a sponsored post).
 This is only possible with the power of fractional share investing, automated rebalancing features, and a more involved active management role.

 Although creating your own mutual fund is entirely possible, for most investors I would recommend sticking with a low expense ratio ETF such as the VOO.
 This ETF tracks the S&P 500 Index, which is extremely hard to beat, even for seasoned investors.
 Moreover, the expense ratio of only 0.03% is far below those of mutual funds which average between 0.5% and 1.0% annually.

 Regardless, below are several reasons on why you may want to create your own mutual fund portfolio: